 Given the global dominance of American lobster production, it is not surprising that Canada and the United States are far and away the largest exporters of lobster in the world.
 However, a significant proportion of their respective exports are imports into the other (rather than exports to destinations outside of the region).
 This pattern of trade reflects the significant size and preferences of the respective domestic markets, as well as certain seasonal and logistical factors.
-In gross terms, the United States and Canada are the largest and third largest importers of lobster in the world but relatively little of this lobster comes from outside of the two countries.
+In gross terms, the United States and Canada are the largest and third largest importers of lobster in the world - but most of these imports come from their neighbouring country.